hetalang/HetaSimulator.jl/docs/src/table-formats/measurement.md

     - `prob.type` (optional) : a `String` declaring probability type. `normal` is default.
     - `prob.mean` : `Float64` value or `String` representing `@Const` or `@Record` id in the model.
 The value represents mean parameter in normal distribution.
     - `prob.sigma` : `Float64` value or `String` representing `@Const` or `@Record` id in the model.
 The value represents sigma (standard deviation) parameter in normal distribution.
+- `weight` (optional): a `Float64` value representing the weight of the measurement.
+Default value is 1.

 Currently two probability types are available: `normal`, `lognormal`.
 This distributions can be used for the relevant types of error models.